samanthatsoi/nautilus_coding_challenge/README.md

 #### Summary: <br />
-1. Find line(s) of symmetry given a set of points on an infinite plane
+1. Find all possible line(s) of symmetry given a set of points on an infinite plane, and the valid lines of symmetry that correspond with the entire set of the input points.
 2. Find reflected point(s) given point(s) and line(s) of symmetry, i.e. "x-axis", "y-axis", "y=-34x-29.4"

-Results are outputted in ../symmetry/ or ../reflection/, respectively, with the option to visualize the solution and write out the CSVs containing the resulting point(s) and/or line(s).
+Results are outputted in ../symmetry/, ../valid_symmetry/, or ../reflection/, respectively, with the option to visualize the solution and write out the CSVs containing the resulting point(s) and/or line(s).
 <br />